jadoon88/gata/README.md

 # Gata
 Gata is barebones docker setup for Symfony running on nginx.
+Inspired by Laravel Sail.

 To run...
 1. Clone the repository: